Jerry Rawlings: Education and military career

 Rawlings finished his secondary education at Achimota College in 1967.
-He joined the Ghana Air Force shortly afterwards; on his application, the military switched his surname John and his middle name Rawlings.
-In March 1968, he was posted to Takoradi, in Ghana's Western Region, to continue his studies.
-He graduated in January 1969, and was commissioned as a pilot officer, winning the coveted "Speed Bird Trophy" as the best cadet in flying the Su-7 ground attack supersonic jet aircraft as he was skilled in aerobatics.
+He joined the Ghana Air Force shortly afterwards.
+On his application, the military switched his surname John and his middle name Rawlings to John Rawlings.
+In March 1968, he was posted to Takoradi in Ghana's Western Region, to continue his studies.
+He graduated in January 1969 and was commissioned as a pilot officer, winning the coveted "Speed Bird Trophy" as the best cadet in flying the Su-7 ground attack supersonic jet aircraft as he was skilled in aerobatics.
 He earned the rank of flight lieutenant in April 1978.
 During his service with the Ghana Air Force, Rawlings perceived a deterioration in discipline and morale due to corruption in the Supreme Military Council (SMC).
 As promotion brought him into contact with the privileged classes and their social values, his view of the injustices in society hardened.
 He was thus regarded with some unease by the SMC.
 After the 1979 coup, he involved himself with the student community of the University of Ghana, where he developed a more leftist ideology through reading and discussion of social and political ideas.